thewpsquad/squad-modules/readme.txt

 8. **Post Grid**: Display your blog posts, portfolio items, or custom post types in a stylish and organized grid layout.
 The Post Grid module provides flexibility and customization options to showcase your content in an appealing manner.
 9. **Typing Text**: Create eye-catching animated text that simulates a typing effect with the Typing Text module.
 Grab your visitors' attention and deliver your message in a unique and engaging way.
 10. **Image Gallery**: Showcase your visuals with elegance using the Image Gallery module from Squad Modules for Divi.
 Effortlessly create stunning galleries to engage and captivate your audience.

+=== Form Styler Modules ===
-11. Form Styler: Contact Form 7**: Elevate the design of your Contact Form 7 with the Form Styler module from Squad Modules for Divi.
-Craft sleek and eye-catching forms to enhance user engagement.
+11. **Form Styler: Contact Form 7**: Enhance the design of your Contact Form 7 form with the Form Styler module.
+Change the colors, fonts, and spacing of your form, and add custom CSS to make it look exactly the way you want.
-12. Form Styler: WP Forms**: Transform your WP Forms into visual delights using the Form Styler module from Squad Modules for Divi.
-Create appealing forms that resonate with your brand's aesthetics.
+12. **Form Styler: WP Forms**: Enhance the design of your WP Forms form with the Form Styler module.
+Change the colors, fonts, and spacing of your form, and add custom CSS to make it look exactly the way you want.
-13. Form Styler: Gravity Forms**: Give your Gravity Forms a stylish makeover with the Form Styler module from Squad Modules for Divi.
-Design forms that seamlessly integrate with your website's look and feel.
+13. **Form Styler: Gravity Forms**: Enhance the design of your Gravity Forms form with the Form Styler module.
+Change the colors, fonts, and spacing of your form, and add custom CSS to make it look exactly the way you want.

 === 4 Divi Squad Extensions ===
+Squad Modules for Divi Builder also includes four extensions that can help you take your website to the next level:

-1. **Divi Library Shortcode**: This will add a shortcode column in the Divi Library.
-Use that Divi shortcode to display your layout in any Divi module or even your PHP file by using [divi_library_layout id=””] or [disq_divi_library_layout id=”123”].
+1. **Divi Library Shortcode**: This extension adds a shortcode column to the Divi Library, so you can easily insert any layout into a Divi module or PHP file by using [divi_library_layout id=””] or [disq_divi_library_layout id=”123”].
-2. **Font Upload**: Personalize your website typography by uploading custom fonts with the Font Upload extension from Squad Modules for Divi Builder.
-Achieve a unique and consistent visual identity.
+2. **Font Upload**: This extension allows you to upload custom fonts to your website, so you can create a unique and consistent visual identity.
-3. **JSON Upload**: Streamline your website building process with the JSON Upload extension from Squad Modules for Divi Builder.
-Effortlessly import and export layouts, settings, and more using JSON files.
+3. **JSON Upload**: This extension makes it easy to import and export layouts, settings, and other data using JSON files.
+This can save you a lot of time when working on your website.
-4. **SVG Upload**: Add a touch of creativity to your site with the SVG Upload extension from Squad Modules for Divi Builder.
-Seamlessly incorporate custom SVG graphics for a distinctive look and feel.
+4. **SVG Upload**: This extension allows you to upload custom SVG graphics to your website.
+SVG graphics are vector-based, so they can be scaled without losing quality.
+This makes them a great choice for logos, illustrations, and other graphics that need to be displayed at high resolutions.

 Many more Divi Modules and Extensions coming soon…